Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 <li> A *User1* domain account is created and added to the Domain Admins group.
 The password is the same as provided in the *adminPassword* parameter during deployment
 <li> The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of
 the JoinDomain extensions for the member VMs.
 This asymmetric VM deployment process adds several extra minutes to the overall deployment time
-<li> The private IP address of the **ADDC** VM is always *10.0.0.10*.
-This IP is set as the DNS IP for the virtual network and all member NICs
 <li> Deployment outputs include public IP address and FQDN for each VM
 <li> The default VM size for the VM in the deployment is Standard_B2s, but can be changed
 <li> When the specified VM size is smaller than DS4_v2, the client VM deployment may take longer than expected, and then may appear to fail.
 The client VMs and extensions may or may not deploy successfully.
 This is due to an ongoing Azure client deployment bug, and only happens when the client VM size is smaller than DS4_v2.